brophdawg11/brophy.org/content/instance-aware-vuex-modules-3.md

 This works great!
 We just `mapState` from our different Vuex modules to get access to our items, and them loop through them using `v-for` and display each `CartItem`.

 But, there's still a lurking problem.
-Remember what our sub-components ended up looking likje once we wired them up to dispatch events directly to Vuex?
+Remember what our sub-components ended up looking like once we wired them up to dispatch events directly to Vuex?

 ```js
 // CartItemRemove.vue